 - Fear of being alone or without attachment figure

-- Reluctance of sleeping away from home or going to sleep without being near attachment figure
+- The reluctance of sleeping away from home or going to sleep without being near attachment figure

 - Nightmares about separation